Hello, and welcome to the first episode of The Digital Product Show. My name is Jeremy Deighan and I'm so thankful that you're here.

 I still create courses.
 Over time, these courses add up, making money for me over and over again.
 I've seen the power of digital products, online information, and online business in general.

 Now I don't have to be at a place that I don't like going to every day, I've been able to stay home with my kids, to see them grow up and be there for them.
 I'm able to be home when my wife comes home.
 I'm able to make this money and grow it larger than with a regular nine to five job.
 There's no end to the potential with my own business that I control.

 So that's where I've come from.
-I've gone on to create multiple courses, and I have another podcast called The Online Course Masters, where I'm a co-host with Phil Ebiner, another course creator.
+I've gone on to create multiple courses, and I have another podcast called the Online Course Masters podcast, where I'm a co-host with Phil Ebiner, another course creator.
 We're helping others learn to create courses and be financially independent.

 It's been an amazing journey, and I wanted to create this podcast to show people that this is possible.
 To this day, I have people who ask, "Wait, what are you doing?
 You haven't been to work in three years, why aren't you working?"

 Once I start telling my story and how I got here, they're blown away.
 I want to spread the word and help others create their own products.
 I want to help you create your own digital or online product, especially if you've never done it before.

 I'm going to have regular episodes and installments on different topics, all centered on creating digital products, digital assets, information or even courses you can use to add to your income.
 For some, this might be a hobby, a little extra change.
 Others may be like me, ready to walk away from a day job and replace your income with your own business.

 That is what I'm here for, and what this series is all about.